IDAES/idaes-ui/docs/user/fv/howto.md

 (fv-run-script)=
 ### Run from within a Python script
-Add a keyword argument so the Python interpreter keeps running and the FV can still communicate with its backend:
+Add a keyword argument so the Python interpreter keeps running and the {{ visabbr }} can still communicate with its backend:
 ```python
 # create the flowsheet and put in variable 'flowsheet'
 flowsheet.visualize("Flowsheet Name", loop_forever=True)